Bateau Bay: Schools

-There is one school in Bateau Bay: Bateau Bay Public School was established in 1980 and has an enrolment of 739 students in Kindergarten to Year 6.
+There is one school in Bateau Bay: Bateau Bay Public School was established in 1980 and has an enrolment of 620 students in Kindergarten to Year 6.
 It was originally located in Brooke Avenue (within Killarney Vale) in demountable buildings before relocating.
 A school remained at Brooke Avenue due to housing development in the period of planning and construction.

 Issues

 The suburb is bisected by the Entrance Road, a main Central Coast arterial route.
 There is no differentiation on either side of the Entrance Road; both areas contain housing stock built in the 1960s, '70s, and '80s.

 Bateau Bay sewerage treatment plant was built in the late 1960s when at the time there was very little nearby development.
 Treated sewage is discharged into the sea off Bateau Bay at Wonga Point.
 Some people protest that sewage may end up on the nearby beaches.
-There has been no major sea pollution from the plant, there is a smell though over the eastern side of the suburb.
+Although there has been no major sea pollution from the plant, there is a smell though over the eastern side of the suburb.
 The treatment plant has operated for longer than most people have been resident.

 Transportation

-The Entrance Red Bus Services are the local bus operator and runs several routes through Bateau Bay.
+Red Bus CDC NSW is the local bus operator and runs several routes through Bateau Bay.
 The operator's depot is also located at Bateau Bay on Coleridge Road.
-Routes that operate through Bateau Bay can be found on the Red Bus website.